mathomastech/mathomastech.github.io/Projects/BudgetTemplate.markdown

 </p>

 <a id="IncomeExpenses"></a>
-##Income and Expenses (Type A)##
+##Income and Expenses##

 <a href="/img/BudgetTemplate/Income.png" data-lightbox="Income"><img src="/img/BudgetTemplate/Income.png" alt="Income" width="800" height="300"/></a>

 <p></p>
 <p class="projectContent">
-	The <strong><em>Income and Expense (Type A)</em></strong> are nearly Identical.
-To use, simply put you income/expenses in the row with the appropriate month name, the date of the log entry (Not required, but I have found it useful) and add a description of the log (also not required, but useful).
+	The <strong><em>Income and Expenses</em></strong> sheets are nearly Identical.
+To use, simply put your income/expenses in the row with the appropriate month name, the date of the log entry (Not required, but I have found it useful) and add a description of the log (also not required, but useful).
 The overview will automatically populate based on the values logged in these pages.
 </p>

 <a id="Expenses(B)"></a>
-##Expenses (Type B)##
+##Expenses Sub Categories##
 <a href="/img/BudgetTemplate/MonthlyBills.png" data-lightbox="MonthlyBills"><img src="/img/BudgetTemplate/MonthlyBills.png" alt="MonthlyBills" width="800" height="300"/></a>
 <p></p>
 <p class="projectContent">
-	Nearly identical to <strong><em>Income and Expense (Type A)</em></strong>, the only different is the addition of sub-categories in the top row.
+	Nearly identical to <strong><em>Income and Expense</em></strong>, the only different is the addition of sub-categories in the top row.
 Sheets that use this layout are for categories that only have 1 payment each month.
 Unlike something like restaurants where you may log in 10 or 20 restaurant expenses per month, you will only be paying a phone or electric bill once per month.
 </p>